Retirement in Ensenada

 Fresh lobsters, shrimp or fish is served directly to the plate.

-Little known stores where artisan whole wheat bread can be purchased.
+Little known stores where organic foods can be purchased.

 Fresh vegetables and fruits come directly from Maneadero, a town near the city of Ensenada.